dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 developers to think at a higher level.

 For instance, let's pretend we want to deploy a `billing` micro-service on a Kubernetes cluster.
-The micro-service could be defined asq:
+The micro-service could be defined as:

 ```yaml
 service: